 Models supporting natural language comprehension need to be broad and embrace the concepts associated with the vocabulary humans use to converse within a specific domain.
 However, many applications require a deeper more technical model of a problem domain or a complex system but do not need natural language interfaces.
 For example, monitoring and control applications where the inputs are from instrumentation and the outputs are commands.

-These applications embody human expertise in the control and operation of complex systems and devices, endowing them with an unprecedented degree of autonomy and intelligence.
-We call these applications Robotic CKM.
+These MK Automation solutions embody human expertise in the control and operation of complex systems and devices, endowing them with an unprecedented degree of autonomy and intelligence.

-Other than the problems they are intended to solve, Robotic CKM applications bear no relation to the traditional rule-based expert systems of the past.
-Those systems reached conclusions by chaining individual rules together, so each assertion represented by a rule was locked into one or more chains of reasoning aimed at specific conclusions.
+Other than the problems they are intended to solve, MK Automation bears no relation to the traditional rule-based expert systems of the past.
+Those systems reached conclusions by chaining individual rules together, so each assertion represented by a rule was locked into one or more chains of reasoning aimed at reaching specific conclusions.
 The problem with that approach is the validity of a given rule or assertion varies with context.
 Rule-based systems are often termed heuristic systems for this reason, meaning rule-of-thumb.
 Heuristics may be useful in many contexts, but validity cannot be guaranteed.
 Traditional expert systems could only compensate by adding more and more rules.
 The result was systems that were expensive to develop and maintain, particularly in mission critical domains.